top of page

 It made sense to me that each child should be treated as an individual - by their person, not their symptom - and that more time was needed with patients to discover the true causes of their disease.
 Over time, I decided I wanted to focus my studies on how to strengthen the health already present within the body, as opposed to, identify and treat disease.
 Fascinated by what I already knew about Chinese Medicine, I decided to experience it first-hand.

 Over 2 months of weekly acupuncture treatments, issues that I had accepted as normal like PMS, digestive discomfort, and anxiety, began to resolve.
-I was less moody, had more energy, a faster metabolism, and solid/restful sleep.
+I was less moody, had more energy, and solid/restful sleep.
 I thought I was healthy and happy to begin with, and I was astonished by how much healthier and happier I felt!
-I knew this feeling of renewed wellbeing was what I wanted to share with the world, so I decided to come an acupuncturist.
+I knew this feeling of renewed wellbeing was what I wanted to share with the world, so I decided to become an acupuncturist.

 Holding Hands